venicegeo/pz-docs/documents/devguide/10-pz-ingest.md

 ## Source Organization

-The [messaging](https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/messaging) package in source contains the classes that handle the incoming Kafka messages, which contain the information regarding the data to be ingested.
-The [`IngestWorker`](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/messaging/IngestWorker.java) class contains the majority of this logic.
-When new data is ingested, the data information is passed onto inspectors located in the [`inspect`](https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/inspect) package.
-There is an inspector for each type of data ([GeoJSON](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/GeoJsonInspector), [GeoTIFF](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/GeoTiffInspector.java), [Point Cloud](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/PointCloudInspector.java), [Shapefile](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/ShapefileInspector.java), [Text](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/TextInspector.java), [WFS](https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/WfsInspector.java)).
+The <a target="_blank" href="https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/messaging">messaging</a> package in source contains the classes that handle the incoming Kafka messages, which contain the information regarding the data to be ingested.
+The <a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/messaging/IngestWorker.java">`IngestWorker`</a> class contains the majority of this logic.
+When new data is ingested, the data information is passed onto inspectors located in the <a target="_blank" href="https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/inspect">`inspect`</a> package.
+There is an inspector for each type of data (
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/GeoJsonInspector">GeoJSON</a>,
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/GeoTiffInspector.java">GeoTIFF</a>,
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/PointCloudInspector.java">Point Cloud</a>,
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/ShapefileInspector.java">Shapefile</a>,
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/TextInspector.java">Text</a>,
+<a target="_blank" href="https://github.com/venicegeo/pz-ingest/blob/master/src/main/java/ingest/inspect/WfsInspector.java">WFS</a>).
 These inspectors will dig into the data to validate and parse out any relevant metadata.
-The inspectors are what will create the [`DataResource`](https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/data/DataResource.java) objects and store them into the MongoDB instance.
+The inspectors are what will create the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/data/DataResource.java">'DataResource'</a> objects and store them into the MongoDB instance.

-The [controller](https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/controller) package contains the administrative REST endpoints for this component.
+The <a target="_blank" href="https://github.com/venicegeo/pz-ingest/tree/master/src/main/java/ingest/controller">controller</a> package contains the administrative REST endpoints for this component.

 ## Interface